pbollhorn/movie-app-backend/README.md

-# Movie Recommendation API
+# MovieApp Backend

-This repo is the backend for my MovieApp
+This repo is the backend for my MovieApp full-stack web application.